Varniex/manim_videos/README.md

 >
 > _All of these versions are very different from each other.
 Please follow the guidelines of the respective version of Manim for its installation and tutorials._

-### License
+## License

 The library ManimGL itself is open source and under MIT License.

-But, the contents of this repository are for references only which are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License
-](https://creativecommons.org/licenses/by-nc-sa/4.0/), and only to be used to generate the videos for [Varniex](https://youtube.com/@Varniex) YouTube Channel.
+But, the contents of this repository are for references only and licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/), and only to be used to generate the videos for [Varniex](https://youtube.com/@Varniex) YouTube Channel.

 ---